PrimeTimeTran/rn-todosList/README.md

 **C)** In the body of `onToggleTodo` add a new `setTimeout` which fires the function that moves the user from our `AllScreen` screen to do `SingleTodoScreen`.

-Nothing fancy going on here.

-We're calling a function `navigate`, which is inside of an object `navigation`, which is itself inside of another object `props`; which is passed to us for free by React Navigation.

-The function call is given two arguments.
-1. A string, `"SingleTodo"`
-2. An object, `{ updatedTodo: todo }`

 ```jsx
 setTimeout(() => {
   props.navigation.navigate("SingleTodo", {